chinedufn/minimal-object-diff/README.md

 minimal-object-diff [![npm version](https://badge.fury.io/js/minimal-object-diff.svg)](http://badge.fury.io/js/minimal-object-diff) [![Build Status](https://travis-ci.org/chinedufn/minimal-object-diff.svg?branch=master)](https://travis-ci.org/chinedufn/minimal-object-diff)
 ===============

+# DO NOT USE THIS!

+Use [`fast-json-patch`](https://github.com/Starcounter-Jack/JSON-Patch) instead, or some other implementation of [JSON Patch RFC 6902](https://tools.ietf.org/html/rfc6902)

+This is slow, leads the larger patches and it's much better to use a real standard instead of the made up format below.

+---

 > Create and apply a tiny representation of diffs between two objects.
 Useful for sending diffs over a network

 ## Motivation